 The Virginia Department of Elections has remained vigilant concerning the potential threats against our election infrastructure, and continues to work with our local, state, and federal partners to ensure the safety and security of our electoral process.
 State officials are involved in the MS-ISAC pilot project.
 The Department of Homeland Security and the Virginia Information Technologies Agency continues to provide various cyber services to our department, and any identified issues will be addressed appropriately.

 The Virginia Department of Elections is making investments that will provide a more sustainable approach to improving election security in the Commonwealth.
-Virginia will use funds from the 2018 Help America Vote Act (HAVA) grant to help strengthen its election infrastructure.
+Virginia is using funds from the Help America Vote Act (HAVA) grant to help strengthen its election infrastructure.